 8.1 Developers should be encouraged to submit proposals that are consistent with the principles outlined in Chapter 5.
 This will assist in reducing emissions and therefore in reducing impacts.
-In those circumstances where the assessment concludes that there will be a significant effect, then there is a requirement for mitigation, where this is feasible.
+In those circumstances where the assessment concludes that there will be a significant effect, then there is a requirement for mitigating these residual impacts, where this is feasible.
 Where the development proposal has already adopted the best practice for its type, there may be a need to implement further measures of the kind already incorporated or provide for some form of compensating pollution control measures in the local area.
-Where practicable, the impact of the mitigation measures should be quantified.
+Where practicable, the impact of the mitigation measures proposed should be quantified.

-8.2 The type of measures proposed to improve air quality will depend on the nature and scale of the proposed development.
+8.2 The type of measures proposed to reduce air quality impacts will depend on the nature and scale of the proposed development.
 Where the proposal is for a small number of new residential units in an area of high pollutant concentrations, it would be reasonable to examine design and ventilation arrangements to reduce the impact of the external environment on occupants in the building.
-Where the proposed development is larger and its impact on air quality greater, then more measures should be considered, such as improvements in the emissions from public transport and funding for traffic management measures over a wider area.
-Large industrial developments subject to control under the Environmental Permitting Regulations should conform with best practice within the relevant sector and in consultation with the regulator.
+Where the proposed development is larger and its impact on air quality greater, then wider measures could be considered, such as improvements in the emissions from public transport and funding for traffic management measures over a wider area.
+Large industrial developments subject to control under the Environmental Permitting Regulations should conform to best practice within the relevant sector and in consultation with the regulator.
 Increasing stack height may be one option for reducing impacts at specific receptors and will be an outcome of permitting.
+For some smaller developments with combustion sources, there is often considerable scope for optimising the stack location and height such that dispersion is enhanced.
+This is an aspect that is often neglected in the design and layout of buildings.